A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

 The Flag of Indonesia is a bicolour with two equal horizontal bands, red (top) and white (bottom).
 It was introduced and hoisted at the Indonesian Independence declaration ceremony on 17 August 1945.
 The flag is identical to the historical flag of Alsace (former region of France), the flag of Hesse (a German state), and the flag of Monaco.
 The flag is similar to the flag of Poland and the flag of Singapore, which has a half crescent and 5 stars in the top red band.
 The Naval Jack is a simple flag with 9 alternating red and white stripes and the civilian jack has 11.
 The National Emblem of Indonesia was adopted on 11 February 1950 and is called Garuda Pancasila.
 The main part is the Garuda, mythical bird, with a heraldic shield on its chest and a scroll gripped by its legs.
 The 5 emblems represent the 5 principles of Indonesia's national ideology.
 The Garuda claws gripping a white ribbon scroll is inscribed with the national motto which can be loosely translated as "Unity in Diversity".

 Rice, the staple FOOD in Indonesia, dates back as early as 2300 B.C.
-Trade with the Chinese around 2000 B.C. influenced Indonesian food.
-By 100 A.D. a variety of food had been brought over from India by traders and Hindu missionaries.
+Trade with the China around 2000 B.C. brought /a> Chinese cuisine.
+By 100 A.D., food had been brought over from India by traders and Hindu missionaries brought Indian cuisine.
 Around the 1400s, Muslims from the Middle East began incorporating goat and lamb dishes into the Indonesian diet.
-The Portuguese were the first Europeans to significantly affect Indonesian food.
+The Portuguese were the first Europeans to significantly affect Indonesian food with Portuguese cuisine.
 Several vegetables were brought to the islands about a century later by the Dutch East Indies Company.
-The Spanish also contributed a variety of food including the popular chili pepper.
+In the 16th century, Spain influenced food in Indonesia with Spanish cuisine.
 Food in Indonesia varies greatly by region.
-Sumatran food often has Middle Eastern and Indian influences while Javanese food has a hint of Chinese influence.
-The food of Eastern Indonesia is similar to Polynesian and Melanesian cuisine.
-Indonesia has around 5,350 traditional recipes, with 30 of them considered the most important.
+The food in Sumatra often has Middle Eastern and Indian influences while Javanese food has a hint of Chinese influence.
+The food of Eastern Indonesia is similar to that of the Pacific Islands.
+Indonesia has over 5,000 traditional recipes, with 30 of them considered the most important.
 Three of the most popular dishes in Indonesia are on the list of 'World's 50 Most Delicious Foods.
 Rendang, a spicy meat dish, is number 1, nasi goreng(fried rice) is number 2, Satay, a dish of seasoned, skewered and grilled meat, served with a sauce, is number 14.
 The country has Warungs, a type of small family-owned restaurant or café.
 The official national dish of Indonesia is Tumpeng, a cone-shaped rice dish like mountain with its side dishes.

 Most FORTS in Indonesia were built in the era of colonial power.
 Fort Belgica is a 17th-century fort in Banda Neira and acted as a fortification system for the islands of Banda where during that time was the only place in the world where nutmeg was produced.
 Fort Tolukko was one of the colonial forts built to control the trade in clove spices.
 Fort Oranje is the largest fort in Ternate Island.
 Despite frequent earthquakes in the walls of the fort are still in good condition.
 A part of the fort has been made into a park.
 Fort Kalamata was first built in 1540 by the Portuguese.
 It was rebuilt in 1610 by the Dutch and is open to the public.
 Fort Marlborough is an English fort in Sumatra built between 1713-1719.
 In 1977, the fort was handed over to the Department of Education and Culture to be restored and converted into a heritage site.
 Fort Rotterdam is a 17th-century Dutch fort on the island of Sulawesi.
 Inside the fort are 13 buildings.
 Eleven of them are original buildings and most are still good in condition.
 At the very center of the fort is a church building.